 How to develop animated Countdown Timer in Excel?

-Excel provides a lot of flexibility to modify charts and make a lot of good visualization and utility tool.
-Countdown timer is one of the best examples of Excel based tool.
-This tool has been created with the combination of Pie and Doughnut Chart.
-Animation has been added with VBA code.
-If you are familiar with basic charts and macro, then you can easily create this beautiful utility tool in 5 minutes.
+Microsoft Excel provides a lot of flexibilities to modify charts and make several eye-catching visualizations and utility tools.
+Countdown timer is one of the best examples of that.
+MS Excel based Countdown Timer is a simple, easy to use, and free of cost to develop.
+With Countdown Timer, you can track time in Excel without installing any applications or visiting to any website.
+TheDataLabs Team has developed this tool with the help of Pie and Doughnut Chart.
+Animation effect has been added with VBA code.
+If you are familiar with basic charts and macro, then you can easily create this beautiful utility tool within 10 to 15 minutes.

 Follow the below steps to create this awesome utility tool from scratch.